hoangTuan1996/core/README.md

     const RIGHT = 'rgt'; // The right position column name of a node, default: 'rgt' const PARENT_ID = 'parent_id'; // The parent's id column name of a node, default: 'parent_id' /**
-     * The queue connection to handle tree when create, update and delete a node.
+     * The queue settings to handle tree when create, update and delete a node.
-     * Settings it in config/queue.php of your project.
+     * Settings them in config/queue.php of your project.
-     * Default: null => run immediately instead queue */
+     *
+     * If QUEUE_CONNECTION and QUEUE are not provided, handle tree immediately.
+     */
     const QUEUE_CONNECTION = 'sqs';
+    const QUEUE = 'blablabla';
 ```

 Note: the values of the left and right columns accept negative values which need some processing logic